How to Write an Ebook (in 7 Super Simple Steps)

 He’s going to divide his ‘hacks’ into a logical order from the most basic (choosing the right spot for your plant in the apartment) to the most complex (jury rigging a timed watering system that you only need to refill every few months, all for under $50).

 5. Choose your writing platform

-You can definitely produce the text of your ebook directly within a normal word processor, such as Microsoft Word.
-However, it’s worth considering using a specialized book formatting software for your writing.
-This will save you time in the long run by ensuring that your text is already formatted in the optimal way for an ebook before you even finish writing.
+You can definitely draft your ebook text with a normal word processor, such as Microsoft Word.
+However, it’s worth considering using specialized book formatting software for your writing.
+This will save you time in the long run by ensuring that your text is already formatted optimally for an ebook before you even finish writing.

 Having limited experience with ebook formatting, Jim might opt to write directly into a program that’ll do the heavy lifting for him, leaving him more time for literal heavy lifting in the plant store — after all, planters can weigh a ton.

 If you choose to write in a general use word processor, just know that you will have to go back and format your content into a proper book layout later.
 Customers will be reluctant to pay for or read a book that doesn’t look like the real deal.
-In order to convert your writing into a professional looking ebook, you’ll want to consider chapter headings, line spacing, fonts, and other aspects of how the text looks on the page.
-Sounds complicated, but luckily we have our exhaustive guide to how to format a book to help you out!
+To convert your writing into a professional-looking ebook, you’ll want to consider chapter headings, line spacing, fonts, and other aspects of how the text looks on the page.
+Sounds complicated, but luckily we have our exhaustive guide to formatting a book to help you out!

 6. Flesh out your plan with effective content

 Now’s the time to do the actual writing part.
 If you’ve got a solid outline, this process shouldn’t be too rough.
 Just take it section by section, and remember that you can always come back and polish things up in the edit.